luigiPinnaAevo/luigiPinnaAevo/README.md

-...work in progress...
 - 👋 Hi, I’m @luigiPinnaAevo
-- 👀 I’m interested in programming etc
+- 👀 I’m interested in programming and digital world
-- 🌱 I’m currently learning automation and RPA
+- 🌱 Currently RPA and backend developer

 <!---